huzeyann/huzeyann.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-CS PhD, co-advised by [James C. Gee](https://www.med.upenn.edu/apps/faculty/index.php/g5455356/p10656){:target="\_blank"} [Jianbo Shi](https://www.cis.upenn.edu/~jshi/){:target="\_blank"}. mainly computer vision and bit of neuroscience.
+CS PhD, co-advised by [James C. Gee](https://www.med.upenn.edu/apps/faculty/index.php/g5455356/p10656){:target="\_blank"}, [Jianbo Shi](https://www.cis.upenn.edu/~jshi/){:target="\_blank"}. mainly computer vision and scratch the surface of neuroscience.

 <br/>

 I hope my results make sense to you, or at least I hope you like my figures.
-“If you can't explain it to a six-year-old, then you don't understand it yourself”
+Results in my paper are cherry picks, I don't have faith in the story I wrote, my failure results are more interesting.
+But failures are also more complex and it's hard to get them published, I'd be happy to discuss.

 <hr/>

 音楽とイラストやっています。I play drum and maimai.